ModPhoenix/fractal-project/README.md

 # Fractal project

-Fractal is an innovative platform that creates a context-based interconnected digital repository of knowledge, mapping information and its dependencies.
+Fractal creates a context-based interconnected digital repository of knowledge, mapping information and its dependencies.
 It allows users to:

 - Explore the context-based interconnected knowledge graph
 - Create and share knowledge trees